 Buying zero waste gifts is great and all, but should also be paying attention to what’s outside.
 Traditional wrapping paper has an environmental wrap sheet a mile long, which you can read a bit more about at the bottom of the article.

+So just ditch the wrapping paper and give gifts sans the covering, right?
 Not so fast.
 Research shows wrapped gifts are associated with positive changes in mood that can influence how much that gift is appreciated.
 You wouldn’t want that thoughtful handmade gift you spent hours making to be valued any less because it didn’t come with a bow.

 Fortunately, common household items and upcycled waste products can adorn a gift just as well as a shiny roll of paper.
-While there are endless possibilities for the creative mind, here are some eco-friendly wrapping paper ideas to surprise your loved one with just a little bit of extra care.
-Let’s unwrap them, shall we?
+While there are endless possibilities for the creative mind, here are some low waste wrapping paper ideas to surprise your loved one with just a little bit of extra care.

 Contents: Zero Waste Gift Wrapping Ideas